What Is Polyurethane Foam?

 The balancing of the two reactions is essential for the formation of satisfactory foams.
 If gas production is too rapid the foam initially rises well but then collapses because polymerisation has not advanced sufficiently to give a polymer matrix with sufficient strength to retain the gas.
 If polymerisation is too fast the foam does not rise adequately because the foam gels and sets before blowing/gassing is complete leading to foam shrinkage.

 Common uses of polyurethane foam are varied, ranging from mattresses and car seats through to insulation panels, medical dressings and domestic sponges.

 The formation of polyurethane foams is based on the reactions of isocyanates with active hydrogen containing groups.
 Isocyanates are compounds having one or more of the highly reactive isocyanate group ( –N==C==O ).
 In a system containing a diisocyanate, a polyol and water two principal reactions occur simultaneously as follows:

 2) Diisocyanate + Water = Carbon dioxide + heat

 Auxiliary blowing agents function by absorbing heat from the exothermic reactions in polyurethane foam formation and provide additional gassing to achieve lower foam densities.
-Previously the most common type of auxiliary blowing agent used was Chlorofluorocarbons but due to Ozone depletion concerns ( Montreal Protocol ) these were phased out and replaced by other low boiling point solvents eg Methylene chloride.
+Previously the most common type of auxiliary blowing agent used was Chlorofluorocarbons, but due to Ozone depletion concerns (Montreal Protocol) these were phased out and replaced by other low boiling point solvents, such as Methylene chloride.
 Continuing concerns about the use of low boiling solvents has resulted in them being removed from a lot of foam manufacturer’s formulations.
 Many foam manufacturers now use liquid Carbon dioxide as a more environmentally friendly way of producing lower density foams.